Residential Solar and Wind Systems: What are the Costs?

 Most Texas homeowners considering a solar energy system or residential wind turbine system will quickly face sticker shock.
 Wind turbine systems can run as high as $65,000 installed.
 The average cost nationally for a professionally installed solar panel system is about $8 to $9 per watt.
 A 2 kilowatt (kw) grid-tied system (no battery back up) can run to $16,000.
 A similar 5 kw system can cost upwards of $40,000.
 Deep cycle back-up batteries for both wind and solar can add on 20 to 30 percent more.
 You might be able to save around $2 per watt by doing the work yourself, however, energy efficiency programs may have certification requirements.

-The reason residential renewables are expensive is simple: you are investing in a home-sized power plant.
+The reason residential renewable energy systems are expensive is simple: you are investing in a home-sized power plant.
 Like any large scale power plant, that's a long term investment made over the course of 15 to 25 years.
 And, like any long term investment, you should first take a few minutes to consider your needs and goals:

 - How much electricity do you use each day?